-As a guiding principle, land use decisions should take into account the broader values and needs of south Okanagan residents and the surrounding environment.
-The Regional Growth Strategy (RGS) recognizes that each community's land use decisions can have long-term consequences on social health, ecosystem function, and the local economy.
+As a guiding principle, land use decisions should take into account the broader values and needs of South Okanagan residents and the surrounding environment.
+The Sub-Regional Growth Strategy (RGS) recognizes that each community's land use decisions can have long-term consequences on social health, ecosystem function, and the local economy.

 Compact urban development and the protection of the integrity of rural areas, including agricultural and ecologically sensitive lands, is one of the chief means of supporting economic, ecological and community health.
-It is also a way to enhance servicing efficiency.
+It also allows for the efficient operation of infrastructure and services to communities.
 That is why the RGS directs development to settlement areas where services are located.
 The Growth Management Map (Schedule 'B') identifies designated "Growth Areas" where future growth should primarily be directed.
 The purpose of the Growth Management Map and corresponding policy statements is to guide land use and community planning processes by outlining the long-term vision for growth within the South Okanagan Region both within and outside of the "Growth Areas".

-"Growth Areas" comprise the incorporated municipalities of Penticton, Summerland, Oliver and Osoyoos as well as Okanagan Falls as these are the communities that have been identified as having the necessary services, infrastructure and amenities in place to accommodate future growth.
+"Growth Areas" comprise the incorporated municipalities of Penticton, Summerland, Oliver and Osoyoos as well as the unincorporated area of Okanagan Falls as these are the communities that have been identified as having the necessary services, infrastructure and amenities in place to accommodate future growth.
 The 2020 Housing Needs Assessment (March 2021) identified that housing needs are most significant in the region's larger population centres which includes the aforementioned incorporated municipalities.
 The Assessment provided a summary of current and future housing needs for the Regional District of Okanagan-Similkameen (RDOS) and it is anticipated that these will be incorporated into the applicable Official Community Plan bylaws.

 Prior to the adoption of the RGS in 2010, approximately 89% of residential growth in the South Okanagan between 2001 and 2011 occurred within incorporated municipalities.
 Following the adoption of the RGS, this figure declined to 85.9% between 2011 and 2021, which is partially attributable to the development of historic zoning adopted by the Regional District Board in previous decades.
-An objective of the RGS is to see the proportion of new residential growth occurring within "Growth Areas" be 95% by 2031, which will be measured by tracking population growth in the municipalities and Electoral Areas based on federal census data.
+An objective of the RGS is to see 95% of new residential growth occurring within "Growth Areas" by 2031, which will be measured by tracking population growth in the municipalities and Electoral Areas based on federal census data.